McCoy McLemore

-McCoy McLemore Jr. (April 3, 1942 – April 30, 2009) was an American professional basketball player in the 1960s and 1970s.
-He played college basketball for Drake University.
+McCoy McLemore Jr. (April 3, 1942 – April 30, 2009) was an American professional basketball player in the National Basketball Association (NBA) in the 1960s and 1970s.
+He played college basketball for the Drake Bulldogs before being selected by the San Francisco warriors in the third round of the 1964 NBA draft.
+McLemore Jr. also played for the Chicago Bulls, Phoenix Suns, Detroit Pistons, Cleveland Cavaliers, Milwaukee Bucks, and Houston Rockets before retiring in 1972.

 Basketball career

 Early years

 Born in Houston, Texas, McLemore attended Houston's Jack Yates High School.

 College

 McLemore first attended Moberly Area Community College, but then transferred to Drake University, leading his team to be co-Missouri Valley Conference champions.
 McLemore was inducted posthumously into the National Junior College Athletic Association Basketball Hall of Fame in 2011.

 Professional career

-He was a third-round pick by the San Francisco Warriors in 1964.
-McLemore was a member of the Chicago Bulls' inaugural team after being selected in the 1966 expansion draft.
-Two years later, the Phoenix Suns drafted McLemore in the 1968 expansion draft.
+He was a third-round pick by the San Francisco Warriors in the 1964 NBA draft.
+McLemore was a member of the Chicago Bulls' inaugural team after being selected in the 1966 NBA expansion draft.
+Two years later, the Phoenix Suns drafted McLemore in the 1968 NBA expansion draft.
 In the middle of the 1968 season, he was traded to the Detroit Pistons.
 1970 marked the third time McLemore was selected in an expansion draft, this time by the Cleveland Cavaliers.
 The Cavailers then traded McLemore to the Milwaukee Bucks, where Eddie Doucette described him as "a good rebounder off the bench."
 The Bucks waived McLemore in November 1971, and the Houston Rockets signed him in December 1971.
 The Rockets did not renew his contract for the 1972 season.